Words to remember: Canadian newsmakers have their say on COVID-19

 ———

-"The hardest thing right now is trying to help my kids be a little bit flexible in when they get to see their friends again.
-The unknown is the biggest thing, trying to break down for kids that everyone is trying to do the best they can, and maybe they won't go back to school this year." — Erin D'Intino of St. Catharines, Ont.

-"We will succeed.
-And that success will belong to every one of us.
-We should take comfort that while we may have more still to endure, better days will return.
-We will be with our friends again.
-We will be with our families again.
-We will meet again." — The Queen.
+"It's absolutely disgraceful.
+I've never seen anything — anything — like the fury that's being unleashed at the airlines by consumers on this issue." — Toronto resident Bob Scott, who has launched a petition calling on Ottawa to refuse an aid package to any airline that does not refund customers for cancelled flights.

-This report by The Canadian Press was first published on April 5, 2020.
+This report by The Canadian Press was first published April 6, 2020.

 The Canadian Press